NEXT AUCTION DATE ...... SATURDAY 17TH NOVEMBER 2018... SAVE THE DATE!

-We strongly recommend during viewing you throughly inspect the items you wish to bid on as refunds are not given, a member of staff is on hand to assist you with any questions you have about the items in auction, however neither the seller nor we, as the auctioneers, accept any responsibility for their condition.
+We strongly recommend during viewing you thoroughly inspect the items you wish to bid on as refunds are not given, a member of staff is on hand to assist you with any questions you have about the items in auction, however, neither the seller nor we, as the auctioneers, accept any responsibility for their condition.

 How do I bid?

 Come down to the auction rooms before the start of the sale to register, you’ll then be given a unique bidding number to use when you bid on items in the auction.

 If you want to save time on the auction day, you can come down to the auction rooms up to a week in advance of the auction and register beforehand (although most people just come down on the day).
 Note: your unique bidding number is only applicable for that day’s bidding (i.e. not for any future auction) Bidding cards are to be returned at the end of each auction.